Bell's Inequalities Revisited

 This section sheds light on Quantum Mechanics Equation 1 extraordinary alchemy.

 As noted in "3.
-Local Mathematics Conforming to Experiment" the detectors orientations are irrelevant.
+Local Mathematics Conforming to Experiment" the origin chosen to refer the detectors orientations is irrelevant.
 We can then choose Detector B as being the reference

 in Equation 1, which can then be rewritten as: